vmykh/testing-app/README.md

 You can also encounter some problems with text alignment, because linux and windows are using different fonts.

 You should also change variable RESOURCE_DIR (it specify directory for saving data) in class dev.vmykh.testingapp.model.ResourceBundle.
-However, if you are using linux and your username is mrgibbs you may keep it same :)
+However, if you are using linux and your username is "mrgibbs" you may keep it unchanged :)